-Check the rotor blades for damage (e.g. cracks, broken edges, unusual discolouring etc.).
-If you see any damage, your SW 350-II must be put out of operation and the complete rotor blade set has to be replaced.
+Check the rotor blades for damage (e.g., cracks, broken edges, unusual discoloring etc.).
+If you see any damage, your Superwind 353 must be put out of operation and the complete rotor blade set must be replaced.
 It is not permissible to mount rotor blades from different sets to the hub, since then the rotor could be out of balance.

-Dirt on the blades spoils the airfoil perfomance and reduces the power output.
-If necessary clean the blades with a sponge using only soap and water.
+Dirt on the blades spoils the airfoil performance and reduces the power output.
+If necessary, clean the blades with a sponge using only soap and water.
 Do not use abrasive or chemical cleaners.